Prevention and precancer

 • Prolonged financial or life crises

-If so—and you still haven't overcome the emotional consequences—you are at risk.
+If so, and you have not yet overcome the emotional consequences, you are at risk.

 Psychological profile: do you recognize yourself?

-The more of the above you can attribute to yourself, the higher the risk:
+The more of the above you can relate to, the higher the risk:

-• Avoiding conflicts, wanting to "not notice" problems
+• Avoidance of conflicts, desire to "ignore" problems

-• Living for the benefit of others, ignoring one's own needs
+• Living in the interests of others, ignoring one's own needs

-• A tendency towards self-sacrifice or psychological "masochism"
+• A tendency to self-sacrifice or psychological "masochism"

 • Presence of neuroses, anxiety disorders, depression

-• Loss of "taste for life", joy and inspiration
+• Loss of "taste of life", joy and inspiration

 If you recognize more than half of these traits, you should think about preventive psychological work.